Peer Support Service

 All volunteer telephone counsellors are experienced doctors trained in the skills of peer support telephone counselling, and have broad experience in medical practice and represent a wide range of specialties.
-All counsellors are Lifeline accredited.

 The AMA Victoria Peer Support Service offers a point of first contact and a listening ear.
 If you require ongoing assistance we will refer you to appropriate expert services.